Skip to main content

 }

-result = $prefab.enabled?("my-first-feature-flag", context)
+result = Prefab.enabled?("my-first-feature-flag", context)

 puts "my-first-feature-flag is: #{result} for #{context.inspect}"